Attacking Open-domain Question Answering by Injecting Misinformation: Introduction

 \section{Introduction}

-A typical Question Answering (QA) system~\citep{DBLP:conf/acl/ChenFWB17,DBLP:conf/naacl/YangXLLTXLL19,DBLP:conf/emnlp/KarpukhinOMLWEC20,DBLP:conf/nips/LewisPPPKGKLYR020} starts by retrieving a set of relevant \textit{context documents} from the Web, which are then examined by a machine reader to identify the correct answer.
-Existing work equate Wikipedia as the web corpus.
+A typical Question Answering (QA) system~\citep{DBLP:conf/acl/ChenFWB17,DBLP:conf/naacl/YangXLLTXLL19,DBLP:conf/emnlp/KarpukhinOMLWEC20,DBLP:conf/acl/YamadaAH20,DBLP:conf/naacl/GlassRCNCG22} starts by retrieving a set of relevant \textit{context documents} from the Web, which is then examined by a machine reader to identify the correct answer.
+Existing works typically equate Wikipedia as the web corpus.
 Therefore, all retrieved context documents are assumed to be clean and trustable.
 However, real-world QA faces a much noisier environment, where the web corpus is tainted with \textit{misinformation}.
 This includes unintentional factual mistakes made by human writers and deliberate disinformation intended to deceive.
 Aside from human-created misinformation, we are also facing the inevitability of AI-generated misinformation.
-With the continuing progress in text generation~\citep{radford2019language,DBLP:conf/nips/BrownMRSKDNSSAA20,DBLP:conf/acl/LewisLGGMLSZ20}, realistic-looking fake web documents can be generated at scale by malicious actors~\citep{DBLP:conf/nips/ZellersHRBFRC19}.
+With the continuing progress in text generation~\citep{radford2019language,DBLP:conf/nips/BrownMRSKDNSSAA20,DBLP:conf/acl/LewisLGGMLSZ20,DBLP:InstructGPT,DBLP:GPT4}, realistic-looking fake web documents can be generated at scale by malicious actors~\citep{DBLP:conf/nips/ZellersHRBFRC19,huang-etal-2023-faking,DBLP:RiskLLM}.

-The presence of misinformation --- no matter deliberately created or not, no matter human-written or machine-generated --- affects the reliability of the QA system by bringing in \textit{contradicting} information in the context documents.
-Figure~\ref{fig:dataset_example} shows a question and five context documents, which give contradicting answers to the question.
-Only one context document (in green) is factually correct, while the rest are human-written or machine-generated fake information.
-Faced with such contradicting contexts, even human readers must be familiar with ``Super Bowl 50'' or rely on Web search to invalidate these fake contexts.
-Although current QA models often achieve super-human performance under the idealized case of clean contexts, we argue that they may easily fail under the more realistic case of contradicting contexts, especially when they do not have the ability to identify fake information and reason over contradicting contexts.
+The presence of misinformation --- no matter deliberately created or not, no matter human-written or machine-generated --- affects the reliability of the QA system by bringing in \textit{contradicting} information.
+As shown in Figure~\ref{fig:general_framework} (right side), when both real and fake information are retrieved as context documents, the QA models can be easily confused by the contradicting answers given by both parties, given the fact that they do not have the ability to identify fake information and reason over contradicting contexts.
+Although current QA models often achieve promising performance under the idealized case of clean contexts, we argue that they may easily fail under the more realistic case of misinformation-mixed contexts.